newrelic/nr1-account-maturity/README.md

 Within the drilldown there's lots of useful and actionable information.
 This now shows you the entity within that account and whether it was using the feature or function we are calculating in the metric.
 You can quickly sort your entities by that column and find which entities are dragging your score down.

+## Open Source License

+This project is distributed under the [Apache 2 license](LICENSE).

+## Community Support

+New Relic hosts and moderates an online forum where you can interact with New Relic employees as well as other customers to get help and share best practices.
+Like all New Relic open source community projects, there's a related topic in the New Relic Explorers Hub.
+You can find this project's topic/threads here:

+[https://discuss.newrelic.com/t/new-relic-account-maturity-nerdpack/101542](https://discuss.newrelic.com/t/new-relic-account-maturity-nerdpack/101542)

+Please do not report issues with Account Maturity to New Relic Global Technical Support.
+Instead, visit the [`Explorers Hub`](https://discuss.newrelic.com/c/build-on-new-relic) for troubleshooting and best-practices.

+## Issues / Enhancement Requests

+Issues and enhancement requests can be submitted in the [Issues tab of this repository](../../issues).
+Please search for and review the existing open issues before submitting a new issue.

+## Security

+As noted in our [security policy](https://github.com/newrelic/nr1-account-maturity/security/policy), New Relic is committed to the privacy and security of our customers and their data.
+We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.
+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

 ## Contributing

-Contributions are welcome (and if you submit a Enhancement Request, expect to be invited to contribute it yourself :grin:).
+Contributions are encouraged!
+If you submit an enhancement request, we'll invite you to contribute the change yourself.
 Please review our [Contributors Guide](CONTRIBUTING.md).

 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+maturity@newrelic.com
+If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+nr1-account-maturity@newrelic.com

-## Support

-New Relic has open-sourced this project.
-This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
-Issues and contributions should be reported to the project here on GitHub.

-We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.

-### Community

-New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:

-[https://discuss.newrelic.com/t/new-relic-account-maturity-nerdpack/101542](https://discuss.newrelic.com/t/new-relic-account-maturity-nerdpack/101542)

-### Issues / Enhancement Requests

-Issues and enhancement requests can be submitted in the [Issues tab of this repository](https://github.com/newrelic/nr1-account-maturity/issues).
-Please search for and review the existing open issues before submitting a new issue.

-## <a name='License'></a>License

-The project is released under version 2.0 of the [Apache license](http://www.apache.org/licenses/LICENSE-2.0).